kmaaallen/simon-game/documentation/logic.md

 Its length should equal gameData.count at the time it is called.

 #### Game Logic
-1) When generateSequence() function is executed a sequence is generated and pushed into gameSequence array.
+1) When generateSequence() function is executed, a sequence is generated and pushed into gameSequence array.
-2) That array consists of 1,2,3 or 4 only (no other numbers/characters/strings)
+2) That array consists of 1,2,3 or 4 only (no other numbers/characters/strings).

 <pre><code>
 function generateSequence() {